Advice: vibrant clothes, patina and wear of materials

 The most common example is of course the indigo of raw jeans .
 As a reminder, Milone, a workwear specialist, has written two in-depth articles on indigo: the history of indigo and the use of indigo around the world .

-Indigo is a pigment - in general - natural, not very fixative by nature, but that is its whole point .
+Indigo is a pigment - in general - natural, not very fixing by nature, but that is its whole interest .

 This results in jeans or shirts that will fade over time, where the material rubs and works the most, reflecting your lifestyle and habits.

-The more the yarn is dyed with a high density of indigo pigments, right down to the heart of the fiber, the more subtle the wash that will then appear , with reflections ranging from turquoise to sky blue, sometimes even emerald or touching on reds. and the purples on certain canvases treated with pomegranate peel for example .
+The more the yarn is dyed with a high density of indigo pigments, right down to the heart of the fiber, the more subtle the fading that will appear afterwards will be , with reflections ranging from turquoise to sky blue, sometimes even emerald or touching on reds and purples on certain fabrics treated with pomegranate peel for example .

 A good big vat of indigo.